wmcooper2/mario-quiz-game/README.md

 ### Notes
 * Still need to add effects for the items.
 * Character and item z-indices are a little wierd and you can notice it when they move across other sprites.
 * Need to add player selection screen.
-* Loop the background music.
 * Add difficutly changes.
 The labels are there but nothing changes yet in the game.

 ### Screen Shots
 ![Title Screen](titleScreen.png)